HIGH-LEVEL RUGBY COURSES

 Performance nutrition issues

-The Perfectionnement rugby course is designed for players born in 2011 and 2012 with an FFR license (or equivalent abroad) who want to develop their technical, physical and mental performance.
+The Performance Rugby course is designed for players born in 2009, 2010 and 2011 and with an FFR license (or equivalent abroad) who want to develop their technical, physical and mental performance. – Accommodation at CREPS Toulouse Included

 The course program